-Cystagon reacts with cystine to form cysteine and a cysteine-cysteamine salt (mixed disulfide).
-This salt is then removed from the cells by a system that transports another amino acid (lysine).
-The amount of cystine in the organs is reduced and this limits the damage to these organs.
+The active substance in Cystagon, mercaptamine, reacts with cystine to form another amino acid, called cysteine, and a compound called a cysteine-cysteamine salt.
+The body is able to remove this salt from the cells.
+The amount of cystine in the organs is therefore reduced, and this limits the damage to these organs.

 How has Cystagon been studied?

-Cystagon has been investigated in three clinical studies including 234 patients over a 12-year period.
+Cystagon has been investigated in three main studies including 234 patients over a 12-year period.
 These studies included children and newly recruited patients in whom two different doses were tested.
-Because the disease is very serious, it was not possible for ethical reasons to compare Cystagon directly to a dummy treatment.
+Because the disease is very serious, it was not possible for ethical reasons to compare Cystagon directly to placebo (a dummy treatment).
 The comparison was done instead with a group of patients who had been treated with a dummy treatment as part of another, unrelated trial.
 The studies looked at the kidney function, the survival and the growth rate of the patients.

 What benefit has Cystagon shown during the studies?

-The three studies have shown that Cystagon delays kidney problems and the need for dialysis or renal transplantation when treatment is started at an early age in patients with good kidney function.
+The three studies showed that Cystagon delays kidney problems and the need for dialysis or renal transplantation, when treatment is started at an early age.
 It also improves survival and growth rate in the children treated.

 What is the risk associated with Cystagon?

-The side effects of Cystagon are mainly connected with the digestive system.
-The most common side effects (seen in more than 1 patient in 10) are anorexia (loss of appetite), vomiting, nausea (feeling sick), diarrhoea, lethargy (lack of energy) and pyrexia (fever).
+The most common side effects with Cystagon (seen in more than 1 patient in 10) are loss of appetite, vomiting, nausea (feeling sick), diarrhoea, lethargy (lack of energy) and pyrexia (fever).
 For the full list of all side effects reported with Cystagon, see the package leaflet.

-Cystagon should not be used in people who may be hypersensitive (allergic) to cysteamine or any of the other ingredients, or to penicillamine.
-It should also not be used in women who are breastfeeding, or who are or may be pregnant (particularly during the first three months) unless it is clearly necessary.
+Cystagon must not be used in people who are hypersensitive (allergic) to cysteamine or any of the other ingredients, or to another medicine called penicillamine.
+It should also not be used in women who are breastfeeding, or who are pregnant (particularly during the first three months) unless it is clearly necessary.

 Why has Cystagon been approved?

-Cystinosis is a rare, fatal disease, and Cystagon is considered a useful medicine for this disease, for which no alternative treatments are available.
-The Committee for Medicinal products for Human Use (CHMP) decided that Cystagon’s benefits are greater than its risks and recommended that Cystagon be given marketing authorisation.
+Cystinosis is a rare, fatal disease, and Cystagon is considered a useful medicine for this disease.
+The CHMP decided that Cystagon’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Cystagon

-The European Commission granted a marketing authorisation valid throughout the European Union for Cystagon to Orphan Europe on 23 June 1997.
-The marketing authorisation was renewed on 23 June 2002 and on 23 June 2007.
+The European Commission granted a marketing authorisation valid throughout the European Union for Cystagon on 23 June 1997.